-Student Clubs
+Student Clubs & Organizations

-Below are guidelines for the appropriate use of University of Arizona marks when creating marketing, promotional materials, and communications for, and on behalf of, University-recognized student clubs and organizations.
-These help student groups express association with the University, while not creating situations where it appears the student groups represent or speak on behalf of the University.
+These guidelines help student groups express association with the University, without creating situations where it appears the student groups represent or speak on behalf of the University.

 Administration